 Otherwise, terminate. \end{enumerate}

-If this process terminates after $n$ steps with a diagram without any 2-cells, then the diagram must be a tree with spurs $d_l$ and $d_v$, which means that $\rho^{(n+1)}=\rho$, and by Lemmas \ref{lem:v-substition}, \ref{lem:e-substitution}, and \ref{lem:reduction-sub} we have that $\mu(\rho^{(n+1)} = W$ is the label of a closed loop in $\calA_F$ based at $v_0$ as required.
+If this process terminates after $n$ steps with a diagram without any 2-cells, then the diagram must be a tree with spurs $d_l$ and $d_v$, which means that $\rho^{(n+1)}=\rho$, and by repeated application of Lemmas \ref{lem:v-substition}, \ref{lem:e-substitution}, and \ref{lem:reduction-sub} we have that $\mu(\rho^{(n+1)}) = W$ is the label of a closed loop in $\calA_F$ based at $v_0$ as required.

 Suppose now that this process terminates but there are remaining 2-cells.
 We distinguish two cases.